TheGreatShan/ZaraChat.API/README.md

 4. ZaraCompose (article creator)

 ## What is ZaraChat API?
-The ZaraChat API is the heart product of the Zara product lineup.
+The ZaraChat API is the heart product of the ZaraChat product lineup.
 Which contain the base API which contancts OpenAI.
 It is a base wrapper, in case of changes which need to be made in future are centralized.
 ## Badges

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)